Guide

 Quick questions people always ask

 How do I get my direct Google review link?
-In your Google Business Profile dashboard, use “Ask for reviews” — it gives you the short link to drop into your text templates.
+In your Google Business Profile dashboard, use “Ask for reviews”.
+It gives you the short link to drop into your text templates.

 What if I get a fake or malicious review?
 Reply calmly for the audience, then flag it through your Business Profile for removal.
 Don’t fight in public.